 [views 2 and 3 follow a few paragraphs below.]

-The Rapture theorists believe this is a word-picture of f the Church being snatched up off the earth into heaven.
+The Rapture theorists believe this is a word-picture of the Church being snatched up off the earth into heaven.
 But it says no such thing.
 Another reference they use is Revelation 3: 10: “Because you have kept my command to persevere, I also will keep you safe in the midst of trials which shall come upon the whole world, to test those who dwell on the earth.”
 This, they say, proves Christians are gone from the earth during the time of great tribulation.
 But it actually says no such thing.
 In fact, verse 9 says the opposite.
 It tells us that God will bring the enemy (the devil) down before our feet.
 We have to be here on earth for that to happen.

 A Bible Word Study

 Another biblical reference they use is 1 Thessalonians 4: 13 – 17.
-They teach that Jesus-believers living at the time Jesus returns will be caught up to meet Jesus in the air and then return with Him to heaven.
+They teach that followers of Jesus living at the time Jesus returns will be caught up to meet Jesus in the air and then return with Him to heaven.
 Actually, the meaning of the word “meet” in this reference means just the opposite.
 It employs a very specific Greek word for greeting a visiting dignitary in ancient times.
 The word is apantesis.
 The same word is used in Matthew 25: 6 to describe the bridesmaids who go out to “meet” the bridegroom and then accompany him into the feast, and also in Acts 28: 15 to describe the Romans who go out to “meet” Paul as he arrives in their city.
 Those other two usages of the word apantesis help us see more specifically what Paul means by the term “meet the Lord.”

 The key factor with the normal usage of the Greek verb “meet” is this: In no case does the arriving dignitary change directions and go back where he came from after people come to meet him; rather, he continues with them back into their house or city from where they came to meet him.
 In Matthew, for example, the bridegroom’s arrival is greeted with a shout: “Look!
 Here is the bridegroom.
 Come out to meet him.”
 But the bridegroom does not then kidnap the bridesmaids and take them away with him after they go out to meet him!
 Rather, the bridegroom goes with the bridesmaids into the house from where they came, where everyone is waiting for him.
 “The bridegroom came, and those who were with him went into the wedding banquet; and the door was shut.”
 (Matthew 25: 10)